AndreasTheDead/Zeller.sh/src/whoami.md

 ### Software

-- Azure AD with one M365 Business Premium License to be able to use Defender/Intune/AAD
+- Microsft Entra with one M365 Business Premium License to be able to use Defender/Intune/Entra
 - Proxmox
 - TrueNAS Scale
 - Active Directory Domain for Intune SSO to NAS